noweh/php-soundcloud/readme.md

 ## Usage

-For the calls to be valid, you must now follow a few steps :
+For the calls to be valid, you must follow a few steps :

 First, you have to create a new instance of the wrapper with the following parameters: